'Bucs threw me out like an animal'

 It was immediately after the game that Arians said Brown "is no longer a Buc".

-Arians also said he he twice instructed Brown to enter the game and the 12-year veteran refused, which resulted in the head coach telling him to "get out".
+Arians also said he twice instructed Brown to enter the game and the 12-year veteran refused, which resulted in the head coach telling him to "get out".

 While on the sidelines during the game, Brown was apparently angered by a conversation with one of the team staff before stripping off his jersey and pads and leaving.